Yacare caiman

+Etymology

+Its specific name, “yacare” (also written “jacare”) entered English primarily through Portuguese, which had adopted the indigenous Tupi-Guarani term jakare to refer to certain caimans and similar reptiles from South America.
+The adoption of this word into Portuguese (jacaré) and Spanish (yacaré) is due to contact between the Guarani people and the conquistadors during the colonial period and subsequent centuries of linguistic coexistence.

 Taxonomy

 François Marie Daudin originally described the yacare caiman in 1802 as Crocodilus yacare.
-Its specific name, yacare, comes from the word jacaré, which means "alligator" in Old Tupi and then assimilated into Portuguese.

 The yacare caiman is one of three extant (living) species of the genus Caiman, the other two being the Spectacled caiman (Caiman crocodilus) and the Broad-snouted caiman (Caiman latirostris).
 There are also several extinct fossil species in the genus Caiman, possibly up to eight species.
 The yacare caiman is a member of the caiman subfamily Caimaninae, and is one of six living species of caiman.

 As of 2010, the exact relationship between the yacare caiman and related species is unclear and complicated.
 There have been attempts to analyze this relationship, but these have not produced definite conclusions.
 It is sometimes considered a subspecies of the spectacled caiman (Caiman crocodilus), which would make its scientific name Caiman crocodilus yacare.
 These two species are the same morphologically, but are considered separate species due to their geographical differences.
 Its relationship to the spectacled caiman and the other extant caimans can be shown in the cladogram below, based on molecular DNA-based phylogenetic studies: